mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Changelog: -----------------------------------------------------------------------------------------

-v2.1.1? - xx
+v2.1.1 - May X, 2022

  - Added Steamless command line version support: "Game.UseSteamless = true;", "Game.SteamlessArgs = "";", "Game.SteamlessTiming = 2500;".
  - Fixed nicknames not working when using "Game.GoldbergExperimentalSteamClient = true;".
- - Fixed steam player ids setting to 0 when using "Game.PlayerSteamIDs = [];".
+ - Fixed Player Steam IDs setting to 0 when using "Game.PlayerSteamIDs = [];".
+ - Added game descriptions, they get downloaded to gui\descriptions.
+ - Added new line Context.EditRegKeyNoBackup, will not create a backup of the registry when editing.
+ - Fixed an unknown bug breaking the Nucleus window shape in some cases (maximizing without using the app maximizing button).
+ - Fixed changing the default text editor in Settings.ini not working.
+ - Added blur to background images, the blur can be disabled by setting Blur = 0 in Settings.ini.
+ - Other minor UI improvements and changes.

 v2.1 - May 5, 2022
  - Added Context.HandlersFolder (path to the root of Nucleus Co-op handlers folder: NucleusCo-op\handlers).